christo/fractal/README.md

 - Works with or without X11 desktop environment
 - Uses SDL2's framebuffer support when X11 is unavailable
 - May require setting `SDL_VIDEODRIVER=fbcon` environment variable on some Pi configurations
-- Performance varies by Pi model (Pi 4 recommended for smooth rendering)
+- Performance varies by Pi model (Pi 3b was plenty quick for a TFT of 320x240)

 ## Controls

 - Press any key or close window to exit
-- Progress is printed to console during generation
+- TODO: zoom and pan controls using touchscreen
+- TODO: use GPIO buttons

 ## Configuration